iNehaPant/SlideMenuWithTabView/README.md

-# Slide Menu on Left With Tabs at the bottom of View Controllre
+# Slide Menu on Left With Tabs at the bottom of View Controller